 The great thing about drawing is that it forces you to pay attention and attentiveness, in the Buddhist sense, is the one way we have to understand what is real.

 Have you ever suffered from imposter syndrome?

-I don’t know what you mean by an imposter.
-Pretending to be what you are not?
+I don't know what you mean by an imposter—pretending to be what you are not?
 I certainly use the entire world as a resource and feel that anything should be used as a starting point if it leads you to somewhere.
-Actually, if you are stealing from someone else it doesn’t lead you anywhere.
+If you are stealing from someone else, it doesn't lead you anywhere.
 The purpose of the work, to begin with, is to discover what is real.
 This is the highest objective of working in the arts.
-You cannot discover that if you are simply replicating somebody else’s discoveries.
+You cannot discover that if you are simply replicating somebody else's discoveries.